awsdocs/emp-user-guide/doc_source/emp-install-compatibility-package-builder.md

 1. If you have not done so already, download AWS EMP Compatibility Package Builder from the [AWS End\-of\-Support Migration Program \(EMP\) for Windows Server product page](http://aws.amazon.com/emp-windows-server)\.

-   New releases of the AWS End\-of\-Support Migration Program \(EMP\) for Windows Server Compatibility Packager are provided in MSI format\.
+   New releases of the AWS End\-of\-Support Migration Program \(EMP\) for Windows Server Compatibility Package Builder are provided in MSI format\.
 To upgrade to a new version from a previous version, uninstall the previous version by using the **Add or Remove Programs** feature from legacy Windows operating systems, or from **Programs and Features** in the **Control Panel** for later operating systems\.
 Then, reinstall the package with the latest MSI\.

 1. After you have downloaded the EMP tools, double\-click the Compatibility Package Builder file to run it\.